qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 ::::::

 :::{.notes}
+We chose to use the OGR VRT driver after reading the docs for the [XLSX driver](https://gdal.org/drivers/vector/xlsx.html#vector-xlsx) and seeing "No geometry support is available directly (but you may use the OGR VRT capabilities for that)".

 A `.vrt` file that sits alongside the xlsx file containing the above will allow ogr2ogr to transform the data into a GeoPackage, GeoJSON, etc. Note that the VRT file has the same filename as the data, enabling our tool to autodetect it.